Mouledoux/MouledouxNamespace/README.md

   - Subscribe to, and broadcast string messages
   - Invoke delegates with an array of object arguments
-  - Invoke delegates with NO arguments (quick broadcast)
-- Finite State Machine (**under reconstruction**)
+  - Invoke delegates with NO arguments (quick broadcast) ~~- Finite State Machine (**under reconstruction**)
   - Add/remove arbitrary states
-  - Add/remove transistions
+  ~~- Add/remove transitions
   - "Any" state
-  - Transistion to/from states
+  ~~- Transition to/from states
-  - Invoke delegates on transistions (soon to be replaced with Mouledoux.Callback)
+  - Invoke delegates on transitions (soon to be replaced with Mouledoux.Callback)
+- **NEW** Superior State Machine
+  - Only tracks current state
+  - NO MANUAL STATE CHANGES
+  - States are automatically transitioned to when predefined prerequisites are met
+  - Unique On Transition events for each transistion, not each state
 - Callback **[depricated] Callback has been replaced with Action<object[]>**
   - Void delegate that takes object[] args
   - Packet **[depricated]**